Purpose

 Inclusion Criteria

-• Primary IgAN, as evidenced by a kidney biopsy performed within 7 years prior to or during screening, without known secondary cause - Treatment with maximum tolerated doses of angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) for at least 90 days immediately prior to screening - Urine Protein-to-Creatinine Ratio (UPCR) ≥ 1 gram per gram (g/g) or urine protein excretion ≥ 1 gram per day (g/day) (with UPCR ≥ 0.8 g/g), all measured from a 24-hour urine collection during screening obtained no longer than 60 days prior to Day 1 - eGFR ≥ 20 mL/min/1.73 m^2, as calculated by the 2021 Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) creatinine equation (Inker et al. 2021a) - Female participants of childbearing potential must use adequate contraception
+• Primary IgAN, as evidenced by a kidney biopsy performed within 10 years prior to or during screening, without known secondary cause - Treatment with maximum tolerated doses of angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) for at least 90 days immediately prior to screening, except for interruptions due to illness (not greater than 7 consecutive days), unless the potential participant is intolerant to these medications - Urine Protein-to-Creatinine Ratio (UPCR) ≥ 1 gram per gram (g/g) or urine protein excretion ≥ 1 gram per day (g/day) (with UPCR ≥ 0.8 g/g), all measured from a 24-hour urine collection during screening - eGFR ≥ 20 mL/min/1.73 m^2, as calculated by the 2021 Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) creatinine equation (Inker et al. 2021a) - Vaccination against Neisseria meningitidis, Streptococcus pneumoniae and Haemophilus influenzae according to national vaccination recommendations - Female participants of childbearing potential must use adequate contraception

 Exclusion Criteria

-• Pregnancy or breastfeeding, or intention of becoming pregnant during the study or within 12 weeks after the final dose of RO7434656 - Histopathologic or other evidence of another autoimmune glomerular disease - Presence of ≥ 50% crescents on kidney biopsy, sustained doubling of serum creatinine within 3 months prior to screening, or rapidly progressive glomerulonephritis in the opinion of the investigator - Glycated Hemoglobin (HbA1c) ≥ 6.5% or a clinical diagnosis of diabetes mellitus of any type - Uncontrolled blood pressure, in the investigator's assessment, for 3 months prior to screening or during screening - Use of endothelin receptor antagonists, except those approved for use in IgAN - Initiation of mineralocorticoid receptor antagonists or endothelin receptor antagonists within 90 days prior to screening or during screening - Previous treatment with RO7434656 - Use of herbal therapies within 90 days prior to or during screening - Treatment with oral or intravenous (IV) corticosteroids with a dose equivalent to ≥ 7.5 milligrams per day (mg/day) of prednisone for 7 days or equivalent to ≥ 5 mg/day of prednisone for 14 days within 90 days prior to screening - Treatment with other immunomodulatory agents within 6 months of randomization including, but not limited to, complement inhibitors, alkylating agents (e.g., cyclophosphamide or chlorambucil), or mycophenolate - Treatment with a calcineurin inhibitor within 2 months prior to screening or during screening - Treatment with anti-CD20 therapy within 9 months of screening or during screening - Any serious medical condition or abnormality in clinical laboratory tests that precludes an individual's safe participation in and completion of the study - Planned major procedure or major surgery during screening or the study Other protocol-defined inclusion/exclusion criteria may apply
+• Pregnancy or breastfeeding, or intention of becoming pregnant during the study or within 12 weeks after the final dose of sefaxersen - Histopathologic or other evidence of another autoimmune glomerular disease - Presence of ≥ 50% crescents on kidney biopsy, sustained doubling of serum creatinine within 3 months prior to screening, or rapidly progressive glomerulonephritis in the opinion of the investigator - History of kidney transplantation - Glycated Hemoglobin (HbA1c) ≥ 6.5% or a clinical diagnosis of diabetes mellitus of any type - Systolic blood pressure >140 mmHg or diastolic blood pressure >90 mmHg from the average of two measurements performed at least 1 minute apart during screening - Initiation of SGLT2 inhibitors within 16 weeks prior to screening or during screening - Initiation of endothelin receptor antagonists within 90 days prior to screening or during screening - Initiation of mineralocorticoid receptor antagonists or non-dihydropyridine calcium channel blockers within 90 days prior to screening or during screening - Use of herbal therapies within 90 days prior to or during screening - Treatment with investigational therapy within 28 days prior to screening or 5.5 drug-elimination half-lives of that investigational product prior to screening - Treatment with an investigational therapy planned during the treatment period - Previous treatment with sefaxersen - Treatment with oral or intravenous (IV) corticosteroids with a dose equivalent to ≥ 7.5 milligrams per day (mg/day) of prednisone for 7 days or equivalent to ≥ 5 mg/day of prednisone for 14 days within 90 days prior to screening - Treatment with corticosteroids with systemic effects during screening - Treatment with a systemic calcineurin inhibitor within 2 months prior to screening or during screening - Treatment with anti-CD20 therapy within 9 months of screening or during screening - Treatment with other systemic immunosuppressive agents within 6 months of randomization including, but not limited to, complement inhibitors, alkylating agents (e.g., cyclophosphamide or chlorambucil), azathioprine, or mycophenolate - Planned major procedure or major surgery during screening or the study - Substance abuse within 12 months prior to screening or during screening - Any serious medical condition or abnormality in clinical laboratory tests that precludes an individual's safe participation in and completion of the study - History of malignancy within < 5 years prior to screening, with the exception of malignancies with a negligible risk of metastasis or death - Usage of GLP-1-based therapy (i.e., GLP-1 mono-agonists, GLP-1/GIP dual agonists, etc.) within 90 days prior to screening or during screening, or intent to initiate during the study period

 Study Design